 What buyers still need

-Many businesses use mixed tools, custom workflows, legacy systems, commerce stacks, spreadsheets, and disconnected data sources.
+Many businesses use mixed tools, custom processes, legacy systems, commerce stacks, spreadsheets, and disconnected data sources.

 Folium advantage